ciniki/businesses/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The businesses module stores the basic information for each business.
+The tenants module stores the basic information for each tenant.
 This is a required module as many other modules refer back to this one.

 License